sourcebroker/deployer-extended-media/README.rst

    ]);

 Tasks
 -----

 media:move
 ++++++++++

-Move media from target instance to second target instance using rsync and options from "media-default" and "media".
+Move media from target instance to second target instance using rsync and options from "media_default" and "media".

 Its a shortcut for two separated commands.
 ::